filecoin-project/go-fil-markets/retrievalmarket/README.md

 A retrieval from the provider side is more automated; the RetrievalProvider would be listening for retrieval Query and Retrieve requests, and respond accordingly.

-1. Your node has a record of what it has stored locally, or possibly a record of peers with data.
+1. Your node stores a record of what it has stored locally, or possibly a record of peers with data.
 1. Your node receives a Query for `payloadCID` and responds automatically with the terms you the node operator have set for retrieval deals.
 1. Your node receives a DealProposal for retrieval, and automatically validates and accepts or